 What goes into being a YouTuber with over 200,000 subscribers?
 I hear lots of people talk about how they have a YouTube channel, and they manage to release content for it, as well as work a full-time job and take care of their kids.
 Is youtube a “real job”?
 Why don’t most YouTubers over a certain size respond to comments or social media anymore?

 I felt slighted by lots of bigger youtube channels when i was trying to grow.
 I felt like it should only take them a second to respond to my comment.
 Is it because they’re stuck up?
 What’s the deal?
 I responded to every single comment on my YouTube channel, twitter, and facebook.
 Why can’t they?
 As I grew, I had every intention of responding to all comments and communications.
 I found the threshold for it is at about 50,000 subscribers.
 At that point, I was spending about 4 hours per day responding to communication attempts via various social media platforms, including youtube comments.
-Now (at the time of writing), i’m almost at 150,000 subscribers.
+Now (at the time of writing), i’m almost at 225,000 subscribers on one channel, and 30,000 on another.
 If I spent all day, every day responding to communication attempts, without sleeping, I still wouldn’t have enough time.
 Which is a shame, because my favorite part of this whole business is talking to fans.
 So, I have to limit my communication to a small segment of people.
 Close friends.